 Component Accounting

 The SOP advocates replacement of the composite depreciation method with component accounting stating, “In practice, the composite life may not be determined with a high degree of precision, and hence the composite life may not reflect the weighted average of the expected useful lives of the asset’s principal components.”
-The fact is that any depreciation method is only as good as the underlying estimates and any method that employs incorrect estimates is going to over or under recover an asset’s cost (less salvage plus removal costs) by the end of its actual service life.
+The fact is that any depreciation method for regulated pipelines is only as good as the underlying estimates and any method that employs incorrect estimates is going to over or under recover an asset’s cost (less salvage plus removal costs) by the end of its actual service life.
 Under the component method, this over or under recovery will be made up by a charge to depreciation expense in the case of an asset that is replaced before the end of its expected useful life.
 Alternatively, assts that outlive their expected life will be fully depreciated long before their usefulness in generating revenues has expired.
 Under the component (composite?) method, all assets within a group will be fully depreciated at the end of the group’s average service life even though some of the assets continue to provide benefits beyond that life.
 Either situation creates volatility in earnings and poor matching between revenues generated by that asset and the asset’s cost.
 A reasonable argument.

-Composite depreciation is a form of group depreciation that has long been recognized by GAAP, FERC, the utility industry, and state regulatory commissions as an acceptable method for depreciating large groups of like assets such as are encountered in pipeline companies.
+Composite depreciation is a form of group depreciation that has long been recognized by GAAP, FERC (Federal Energy Regulatory Commission), the utility industry, and state regulatory commissions as an acceptable method for depreciating large groups of like assets such as are encountered in pipeline companies.
 Upon retirement, the entire cost of an item is charged to the accumulated depreciation reserve.
 If the average service life is correctly estimated, the effect of units with shorter than average lives will be offset by those units of the group with longer than average lives and the entire cost of the group will have been distributed to operating expenses by the end of the life of the last item of the group.
 Group depreciation uses estimates and statistical methods to model retirements of large numbers of assets and produces a steady depreciation expense over the entire life of the asset as opposed to the ebbs and flows in expense and income accounts that parallel replacement activity with component accounting.
 A pipeline system is one earning asset comprised of a complex integral set of self-constructed parts.
 Revenues are generated by the system as a whole and are not affected by the day-to-day replacement of system components.